lathanh/android-mvp-framework/README.md

 placeholder), and which will then contain the actual View Model when that's ready.
 This container is called a `AdaptableViewModel` in this framework.

-There are actually two frameworks provided here, and each accomplishes the framework goals in different ways and have their own PROs and CONs:
+There are actually three frameworks provided here, and each accomplishes the framework goals in different ways and have their own PROs and CONs:

   1. **Simple**: The "Simple" framework handles all of the containers for you.